axiaoxin/my-vimrc/readme.md

     cp -r .vim ~
     cp .vimrc ~

-or use vundle, in vim:
+or use vundle, just need `.vimrc` in vim:

     :PluginInstall